But recognising the importance of this structural change and actually doing it successfully are two completely different things.

 IT transformation is a negotiation about cost, speed and willingness to change.
 Work out what you'll need for employee buy-in, as well as the cost of this transformation, and how much change the business community can deal with at any one time.

 The Journey Often Requires Flexibility

 IT transformation is a journey with many stages.
 The longer the journey takes, the more likely you'll have to shift your strategy.
 Don't be single-minded, as there is always the possibility of a significant change in the business strategy or technology -- or both -- during the transformation timeline.

 How much time the journey takes is heavily dependent on your business strategy as well as your IT budget and the amount of simultaneous change your business can manage.

 Your plans must be flexible.
-Make sure you can adapt to any shifts in your environment – whether it be business-related, technology-related, or attitude-related – in order to minimize organizational risk.
+Make sure you can adapt to any shifts in your environment – whether it be business-related, technology-related, or attitude-related – in order to minimise organisational risk.

 Remember, infrastructure transformation programs go beyond your IT infrastructure.
 They are also business transformations.
-These high-risk changes are going to impact your organization in a multitude of ways.
+These high-risk changes are going to impact your organisation in a multitude of ways.
 It's going to be challenging.